 Though the department wasn’t founded until 1984, its roots stretch back to the earliest days of the College.
 Training in public speaking was part of the curriculum; rhetoric and elocution were required courses for every Colby student for more than 100 years.

 The earliest recorded dramatic production was She Stoops to Conquer, a benefit for “athletic interests” directed by Instructor of Elocution and Gymnastics William Battis in 1890.
 Eight years later students founded the Dramatics Society, which for the next two decades produced plays for the town and campus communities with the help of drama coach Exerene Flood of Waterville.

 By 1926 the Dramatics Society, under the guidance of Prof. Cecil A. Rollins’17, had become Powder & Wig, which merged with the women’s drama club, Masque, a few years later.
 In 1933 Rollins began to teach a workshop that sought to give students “training in the arts of the theater.”
-It was a very unusual course for its day because in the 1930s the applied arts were not yet regarded as a legitimate area of study.
+It was a very unusual course for its day because applied arts were not yet regarded as a legitimate area of study.

 A Theater and Dance Interdisciplinary Computation major was added in 2010, which is a stage design-based program focusing on the relationship between computation and performance scenography and the multiple applications of software technologies to stage design.

 Reflecting contemporary trends in performance and pedagogy, including an emphasis on performance studies, the major and minor were again significantly revised in 2022.
 Centered around four core values: collaboration, leadership, community reciprocity, and justice, this improvement revisits the principle of interdisciplinary study from our original major, but expands the idea to include allied courses from any other department on campus.
 Additionally, the department name was changed to Performance, Theater, and Dance to best reflect the many perspectives on collaborative performance-making we now offer.